dfgitn4j/repl-cypher-shell/README.md

   1. Add `repl-cypher-shell.sh` in PATH if needed (e.g. /usr/local/bin)

-  1. Determine which `cypher-shell` to run:
+  1. Determine which `cypher-shell` to use and then run `repl-cypher-shell.sh`

-     1. Run `repl-cypher-shell.sh` in a terminal environment that has in its PATH environment variable a version of `cypher-shell` that is compatible with the database version being connected to.
+     1. Run `repl-cypher-shell.sh` in a terminal environment that has a version of `cypher-shell` that is compatible with the database version being connected to in the PATH environment variable.

      1. Use the `-C | --cypher-shell` command line option to specify the `cypher-shell` install.
         This is useful when you do not have a standalone `cypher-shell` installed.
 To do this, open